top of page

 Photo by Sarah Lynch

 It’s as if we're increasingly being funnelled towards disconnecting from our true human nature.
-We're being separated from this 3D tactile world - from real textures, shapes and sounds - from a fully realised earthly experience.
+We're being separated from the 3D tactile world - from real textures, shapes and sounds - from a fully realised earthly experience.

 I feel an existential rebellion growing inside of me.
-Rising up in resistance to the status quo of screen time, technological advancement, quick fixes, fast living, ready meals, efficiency and excess.
+Rising up in resistance to the status quo of screen time, technological advancement, quick fixes, ready meals, efficiency and excess.
 Nowadays, many technologies that claim to make life and business faster (and therefore ‘better’) are on my block list.

 I continue to twitch with irritation when I hear the utterance of 'Thermomix’ and its 'cook faster not smarter' sales hook.
 Damn it, I want to knead dough with my bare hands, chop the veggies with a knife, and stir the sauces with a wooden spoon.
 Sometimes it's the only exercise I get.
 All jokes aside (sort of) I yearn to participate in the things I love, feeling the reward of precious time well spent, instead of giving the opportunity to a machine to do it all for me.
 Even if it's 'better' and faster.